dot166/jOS_j-lib/README.md

 see [LICENSE](LICENSE)

 ### NOTICE: There is code in jLib that are from other projects, Those files are licenced under the licence from their respective projects, the files, projects and licences are listed below.

-Some of the preference and theme related files are adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0

-birdgame and other game components are adapted from [The Android Open Source Project](https://source.android.com/) and are licenced under Apache 2.0

 sensitive-pn is adapted from [LineageOS](https://github.com/LineageOS), see aosp/sensitive-pn/readme.md for more information